 - One week ahead of the training, you’ll get a detailed summons e-mail, with tons of info.
 This will include an automatic join link to the “recurring meeting” that materializes the session in Zoom.
 This authenticated link will connect you automatically when the time comes.

-- Every morning during the training, the trainer connects slightly ahead of opening time so you can, using the link you were provided, land in the waiting room.
+- Every day at the start of the training, the trainer connects slightly ahead of opening time so you can, using the link you were provided, land in the waiting room.
 When the opening time comes, your trainer gets you in the “training room” proper.
 You’ll be there for the entire training slot of that day, but you can dash in and out of the waiting room during breaks, especially the lunch break if the schedule spans the entire day.

-- Inside the meeting, you’ll see the video streams of trainees who enabled theirs (which we highly recommend), can open or mute your mike (and your video, if need be), chat on the… chat (public or private), look at the shared screen (slides, code editor, terminal, whiteboard, etc.) and react at any time by speaking, as you would in-room.
+- Inside the meeting, you’ll see the video streams of trainees who enabled theirs (which we very strongly recommend, as this not only helps you feel the group, but helps the trainer optimize their quality of teaching and mentoring), can open or mute your mike (and your video, if need be), chat on the… chat (public or private), look at the shared screen (slides, code editor, terminal, whiteboard, etc.) and react at any time by speaking, as you would in-room.
 You can also, when the trainer invites you to, share your own windows or desktop with them or even the entire group.